Clemapfel/jluna/docs/manual.md

 set_usertype_enabled(RGBA); // best called right after the declaration
 ```

 This generates a call to a template meta function that sets up `Usertype<T>` for us.
 Among other things, it sets the julia-side name of the type we will unbox `RGBA` into, to the same name as that of the C++-side type.
-Meaning, C++s `RGBA` will be boxed into a new julia-side type `Main.RGBA` (we can change wether we want it to actually be in `Main` later).
-Because the macro is expanded at compile time, all assertions happen at compile time too, meaning you will get an early error if the type is not compliant.
+Meaning, C++s `RGBA` will be boxed into a new julia-side type called `Main.RGBA`.
+We can change whether we want it to actually be in `Main` scope later on.

 #### Step 3: Adding Property Routines

-A *property* of a struct type is what would be called a "field" in Julia and a "member" in C++.
+A *property* of a struct type is what would be called a "field" in Julia or a "member" in C++.
 It is any named variable of any type (including functions) that is namespaced within a struct.
 We'll use all three terms, "field", "member", and "property" interchangeably here.

 To add a property for `RGBA`s `_red`, we use the following function at runtime: